ntop/n2n/doc/Crypto.md

 ```
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-20 !
+24 !
 Source MAC Address                                            :
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-24 :                               !
+28 :                               !
 Destination MAC Address       :
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-28 :                                                               !
+32 :                                                               !
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-32 !
+36 !
 Socket Flags (v=IPv4)         !
 Destination UDP Port          !
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-36 !
+40 !
 Destination IPv4 Address                                      !
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-40 !
+44 !
 Compress'n ID !
 Transform ID !
 Payload ...                   !
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+                               +
-44 !                                                               !
+48 !                                                               !
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+...
 ```

 ### Encryption

 If enabled (`-H`), all fields but the payload (which is handled seperately as outlined above) get encrypted using SPECK in CTR mode.
 As packet headers need to be decryptable by the supernode and we do not want to add another key (to keep it a simple interface), the community name serves as key (keep it secret!) because it is already known to the supernode.
-The community name consists of up to 16 characters (well, 15 + `0x00`), so key size of 128 bit is a reasonable choice here.
+The community name consists of up to 20 characters (well, 19 + `0x00`), so key size of 128 bit is a reasonable choice here.

 The scheme applied tries to maintain compatibility with current packet format and works as follows:

-- First line of 4 bytes (Version, TTL, Flags) goes to fifth line:
+- First line of 4 bytes (Version, TTL, Flags) goes to sixth line:

 ```
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1